mikosoft83/pithy_screen_menu_system/README.md

 ### Manual configuration

 __This section is not up to date.
-Please use menu generator to generate config.__
+The basics of the menu structure are still true but some of the other details may work differently.
+To setup a config for the first time please use the config generator.__

 Setup of menu structure and functions is done in several places:
 1. Setup of menu structure and data